 Charity consultant from June 2011

-Rosie Chapman is a charity consultant who spent ten years as director of policy and effectiveness at the Charity Commission, until June 2011.
+Rosie Chapman is a charity consultant and was director of policy and effectiveness at the Charity Commission for ten years until June 2011.

-A co-founder of Belinda Pratten and Rosie Chapman Associates, she specialises in board strategic planning; regulatory and governance advice; policy, campaigning and public affairs; research and evaluation, and communication.
+A co-founder of Belinda Pratten and Rosie Chapman Associates, she specialises in board strategic planning; regulatory and governance advice; policy and public affairs; research and evaluation.

 Prior to joining the Commission, Rosie spent six years at the Housing Corporation in a variety of roles culminating as assistant director (regulation policy).
 In the past she has worked for a housing association, acted as company secretary for a number of charitable organisations, and within local government.

 Rosie has held a number of trustee and board positions.
-Most recently, in September 2011, she joined the board of CFDG and became a trustee of Catalyst Gateway, a community development charity.
+She is currently a trustee of Charity Finance Group and of Catalyst Gateway, a community development charity.

 Is this profile up-to-date?
 If not, please let us know at email@example.com